 Grease the pan.
 Press each dough ball into the bottom of the squares.

 Spread some jam onto the dough, leaving some space at the edges so the jam doesn’t all flow out.

-Flatten the other half of the dough balls in the palms of your hands and lay them on top of the jam.
+Flatten the other half of the dough balls in the palms of your hands to the size of the squares and lay them on top of the jam squares.